mannkizubani/mannkizubani/README.md

 ### Goals for 2024:

-- Collaborate on projects that: Requires expertise in Content writing/Content management, Editing and Proofreading, & Digital Marketing
+- Collaborate on projects that require: Expertise in Content writing/Content management, Editing and Proofreading, & Digital Marketing
 - Become proficient in both "Graphic Designing" & "Web Development" and upskill by working on real projects
 - Assist freshers on: Content writing, Blogging, & Digital Marketing basics